 About This Center

-Brighton Place West in Topeka, KS is a 50-bed center offering skilled a variety of individualized, health care services for our patients and residents.
+Sumter East Health and Rehabilitation Center in Sumter, SC is a 176-bed center offering a variety of individualized, health care services for our patients and residents.
 We are seeking a qualified and committed team member to join our efforts in providing quality care in all aspects of the patient journey.
 Please consider the following team member opportunity and apply today!

 Essential Duties & Responsibilities